JimKahn/Projects/maclookup/README.md

   * test.sh          - test cases for lookup utility
   * run-container.sh - Docker container deployment script

-An easier method is to simply use the git:
+An easier method is to simply check out a copy of these files from the github repository:
   > git clone https://git@github.com/JimKahn/Projects .